igfilm/viewcontrol/doc/viewcontrol.remotecontrol.rst

     in the current state of the package, CommandTemplates must be in the CommandTemplateList to be passable through queues.
 This is because only the command name is stored in the CommandItems.

-.. autoclass:: viewcontrol.remotecontrol.commanditembase.CommandTemplate
+.. autoclass:: viewcontrol.remotecontrol.commanditem.CommandTemplate
     :members:
     :show-inheritance:

-.. autoclass:: viewcontrol.remotecontrol.commanditembase.CommandTemplateList
+.. autoclass:: viewcontrol.remotecontrol.commanditem.CommandTemplateList
     :members:
     :show-inheritance: